When to Apply for Scholarships

 For students receiving federal and state student aid, regulations require that scholarships be counted as financial resources when determining a student aid package.
 The scholarships a student receives will not change the overall student aid eligibility, but might impact the resources that make up a student aid package, which means loans and work-study positions might be reduced.

 Since there are literally thousands of providers of private scholarships, Beaver campus recommends creating a profile on one or two of the Web-based scholarship search engines.
-Below are several free scholarship search services on the Web providing information on external scholarships that are available nationwide.
+Below are free scholarship search services on the Web that provide information about external scholarships available nationwide.

 - Financial Aid